 I know that many horse-crazy young riders dream of growing up and finding a career with horses.
 I certainly did, and that dream is what got my program going and has kept it going for almost 20 years.

-A Job Is Much More Than Just the Perks
+A Job With Horses Is Much More Than the Perks

 It takes time and hard work, and it doesn't come overnight.
 To many, it never comes at all, and they learn along the way and then find the niche they fall into in the horse industry in the process.